Wellness center

 In many cases, you get better results when hair restoration is treated as part of a broader physiology plan, not a standalone procedure.

-How Stem Cell Approaches Compare With PRP, Medications, and Surgery
+How Does Stem Cell Therapy Compare With PRP, Medications, and Surgery?

 PRP uses a concentrated portion of your own blood to deliver growth signals that support the scalp environment.
 It is usually done as a series, and outcomes often depend on consistency and good candidate selection.

 Medications work through ongoing pressure control.
 Some reduce hormonal effects linked to follicle miniaturization, while others support the hair growth cycle and help limit shedding.
+These approaches are described among standard options in the American Academy of Dermatology guidance on hair loss treatment.
 They can be effective for the right pattern, but they require long-term adherence and a clear discussion of side effects.

 Surgical hair restoration relocates hairs from a stable donor zone to areas with visible loss.
 It can improve coverage when donor density and pattern fit, but it does not change the biology affecting native hairs.